matthewrdev/building-addins-for-xamarin-studio/README.md

 ![The Addin project structure](images/addin-project-structure.png)

 #### Manifest.addin.xml
-The
+The addin manifest defines what we are extending within Xamarin Studio; without this file our

 #### AddinInfo.cs
 The [AddinInfo.cs](uildingXamarinStudioAddins/Propeties/AddinInfo.cs) file contains the assembly level attributes

 #### Addin References

-## Command Handlers
+## Some Essential APIS
+Before we review the translation addin, let's dig through some of the essential APIs that are used:

+#### CommandHandler
 One of the most common objects we'll create when building a Xamarin Studio addin are implementations of `CommandHandler`'s.

-A `CommandHandler` is an action that can be executed within a certain context within Xamarin Studio; we register a
+A `CommandHandler` is an action that can be executed within a certain context within Xamarin Studio; we register a command handler into an *extension path*, used `Update` to decide if it can execute and finally use `Run` to perform an action.

-## Some Essential APIS
-Let's dig through some of the essential APIs that you may need to use:

 #### IdeApp
 The `MonoDevelop.Ide.IdeApp` static class is your entry point into most of Xamarin Studio.
 It exposes the `Workbench`, the `Workspace`, various services and life cycle methods such as when the IDE is exiting.